What EPA is Doing to Reduce Mercury Pollution, and Exposures to Mercury

 - a 2014 effort to demonstrate the effectiveness of injecting activated carbon sorbents to control mercury air emissions at a pilot facility located at coal-fired Cherepetskaya Thermal Power Plant in Russia.

-- Engaging in partnerships and consumer outreach to promote voluntary reductions in mercury use and releases
+Engaging in partnerships and consume outreach to promote voluntary reductions in mercury use and releases.

 - vehicle manufacturers,